Tobacco Merchant Account

 - Glass Pipes

-Some of the more common products being sold using merchant accounts
+Some of the most common products sold using merchant accounts

 Pipe Cleaning Products

 Merchant account fees will vary between different payment processors for a variety of reasons.
-A number of different types of fees are figured into monthly bills; including set fees and sales based costs.
-Discount fees and transaction fees are the most commonly discussed costs, but many times the other account fees can figure significantly into the overall costs.
+A number of different types of fees make up the monthly bills; including set fees and sales based costs.
+Many times the other account fees, other than discount rates and transaction fees, can figure significantly into the overall merchant account costs.

 When shopping for a new merchant account, most merchants question of the discount rate, otherwise known as the percentage per sale.
 Rates for higher risk industries, such as a tobacco merchant account, can vary with great disparity.
 Depending on the business model, the payment processor, and even the merchant; rates might not be the same between businesses or processors.
-Though some of the factors cannot be changed, understanding the fee structures can help merchants control costs and save money.
+Understanding the fee structures of merchant accounts can help merchants control costs and save money.

-Most merchant accounts are set up using the Interchange Plus fee schedule.
+Most merchant accounts today are using the Interchange Plus fee schedule.
 This model, also known as Cost Plus, uses the true costs of a consumer's card and tacks on a set fee from the processor.
-These additional fees are usually attached to both the discount rate and the transaction fee, regardless if its a credit or debit card.
+The additional fees are added to both the discount rate and the transaction fee, regardless if its a credit or debit card.
 The simplicity and straight forward pricing of this system has made it the most common pricing structure used for businesses.

-In contrast, the tiered pricing model was the most commonly used by merchant services organizations.
+In contrast, tiered pricing systems are still available, are less prevalent with merchant services organizations today.
 Usually establishing between 3 to 6 different price points, transactions were qualified for a tier based on various factors.
-Tiers were decided based on the type of card, how payments were accepted and even when the transaction batched out.
+Tiers are based on the type of card, how payments are accepted and when transactions are batched out.
 This created a complex, confusing and often costly pricing structure that has been phased out with relief from merchants.

 When merchants review a fee schedule or a credit card processing statement, they will quickly notice a number of other fees.
-Some of these fees are billed once monthly while others are only incurred on a per occurrence basis, such as chargeback and retrieval fees.
+Some account fees are monthly while others only incur costs per occurrence, such as chargeback and retrieval fees.
 Other fees are billed per transaction including authorizations, refunds, and daily batches; costs that will increase as sales increase.

 In conclusion, many of the fees, including the discount fee, can be negotiated by the merchant before establishing their payment processing services.
 Understanding the best type of pricing model to use and the various fees are essential for business owners.
 Becoming a vigilant merchant can help reduce many of the unnecessary or overpriced costs associated with many merchant accounts.